 - District 6: Downtown

-All candidates seeking Police Officer Jobs in Denver must be U.S. citizens and must show proof of Colorado Residency.
-Further, before individuals can apply for Police Officer Training in Denver they must be at least 21 years of age, and they must possess either a high school diploma or GED and a valid driver’s license.
+All candidates must be U.S. citizens and must show proof of Colorado residency.
+They must also be at least 21 years of age and possess a high school diploma/GED and a valid driver’s license.

-The Colorado Springs Police Department has a total of 641 Sworn Officers, or about 1.5 sworn personnel per 1,000citizens.
-The Department is divided up into the following Bureaus:
+The Colorado Springs Police Department has a total of 700 sworn officers and is organized into the following Bureaus:

 - Patrol Bureau – The Patrol Bureau consists of four area commands: Stetson Hills, Gold Hill, Sand Creek, and Falcon.